delzac/cntkx/README.md

 Added `sequence.window` that creates non-overlapping window along the sequence axis thereby reducing the sequence length and increasing the dimension by the same factor.

-Implemented a convenience layer for acoustic modelling known as `PyramidalBiRecurrence`.
-Used to create pyramidal bi-directional LSTM (BLSTM) found in "Listen, attend and spell" by Chan et al. (https://arxiv.org/abs/1508.01211)
+Implemented a convenience layer used in acoustic modelling known as `PyramidalBiRecurrence`.
+Used to create pyramidal bi-directional LSTM (BLSTM) found in "Listen, attend and spell" by Chan et al. (https://arxiv.org/abs/1508.01211) Typically used to down sample the sequence length to make memory and runtime manageable.

 ***2019-04-08.***